Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

 The OpenADR Ontology also has a class named \texttt{schedule}, which can be used with the property \texttt{isScheduleOf}.
 Together, these can model the schedule of an event.
 However, one concern is that this schedule should include the start and end times of a particular event.
 To create a more unified data storage method, we might need extensions such as \texttt{hasStartingTime} and \texttt{hasEndingTime}.

 Having a separate class for past DR schedules is needed for application development, especially when historical data is required.
+It is worth noting that CIM completely fails to provide functional entities for either past or future DR schedules, reinforcing the necessity of custom extensions.
 In terms of modeling signals and price levels, both DELTA and OpenADR Ontology are effective.
-However, neither has classes to model preheating/cooling allowances or start and end times.
+Furthermore, CIM offers robust support for the operational transmission of these event parameters through its IEC 61968-9 standard, explicitly using \texttt{EndDeviceControl.priceSignal} for mapping price levels and \texttt{EndDeviceControl.scheduledInterval} to define DR start and end signals.
+However, neither the DR-specific ontologies nor CIM has classes to model preheating/cooling allowances or their specific pre-event start and end times.

 In EFOnt, the subgroup \texttt{ThermallyActivatedBuildingSystems} includes \texttt{pre\_heating}, \texttt{pre\_cooling}, and \texttt{temperature\_setpoint\_adjustment}.
 An example provided in EFOnt's repository illustrates that \texttt{pre\_heating} and \texttt{pre\_cooling} have a \texttt{canBeModeledBy} relationship with \texttt{ThermostatSetpoint}, suggesting that an EnergyPlus model can estimate the response of these actions.
 However, in real-life applications, many buildings lack detailed EnergyPlus models, leading to reliance on simpler rules of thumb.
-For instance, during our interaction with a local Facility Management System (FMS) team, we learned that preconditioning spaces is typically performed one to two hours before a demand response event.
+For instance, during our interaction with a local Facility Management System (FMS) team, we learned that preconditioning spaces is typically performed one to two hours before a DR event.
 While this diverges from the intended precision of EFOnt, the conceptual framework can still be leveraged, albeit with a certain "abuse of ontology use."
 Specifically, we can represent preconditioning activities using \texttt{pre\_heating} or \texttt{pre\_cooling} from EFOnt.
-To enhance this representation, we can also utilize previously proposed relationships, such as \texttt{hasStartingTime}, \texttt{hasEndingTime}, and add another one (\texttt{Setpoint\_Change}), to formalize the timing and scope of these preconditioning actions.
+To enhance this representation, we can also utilize previously proposed relationships, such as \texttt{hasStartingTime}, \texttt{hasEndingTime}, and add another one (\texttt{Setpoint\_Change}), to formalize the timing and scope of these preconditioning actions, successfully bridging a critical gap left unaddressed by CIM, Brick, and OpenADR.